Evaluating the Product Life Cycle

 Evaluating the Producct Life Cycle

 If this analysis is also prepared as a cash flow statement for the various years, it can be seen that the cumulative present value of the product life cycle only becomes positive towards the end of year 7 (line 4).
 The cash flows from sales at the end of the life cycle increased the present value of the strategy.
-This increase occurred despite lower net sales prices because the investments had already been paid for and as well the annual fixed and proportional product costs were reduced.
+This increase occurred despite lower net sales prices because the investments had already been paid for and as well the annual fixed and proportional costs were reduced.

 Due to the decline in sales beginning in year 8 accounts receivable and inventories also decreased, which led to high cash flows in years 8-9 despite the slump in sales (line 2).